To develop full, proportional shoulders, you have to make rear delt exercises a priority.

 1. Grab a pull-up bar with your hands around shoulder-width apart and your palms facing toward you.

 2. Lift your feet so that you’re hanging with your arms straight.
-You can cross your feet over each other if you prefer.

-3. Without swinging your feet or knees, pull your body up until your chin is above the bar.
+3. Pull your body up until your chin is above the bar.

 5. Lat Pulldown

-Lat Pulldown
+Lat Pulldown before after

-The lat pulldown is an excellent exercise for training your back and rear delts, especially if you’re a beginner and don’t quite have the upper-body strength to do pull-ups.
+The lat pulldown is an excellent exercise for training your back and rear delts, especially if you’re a beginner and don’t have the upper-body strength to do pull-ups.

 How to: